 What is a Lifeline / Community Alarm / Telecare?

-Community Alarm, Telecare System, Personal Alarm or Panic Button, are all alternate names for the Lifeline Alarm system.
+Community Alarm, Telecare System, Personal Alarm or Panic Button, are all names used for the Lifeline Alarm system.
 A Lifeline Alarm consists of the button you wear and a small box that sits near your telephone.
 The button has a range of around 50m, thus covers your home and garden.
-The button is also lightweight and showerproof.
+The button is lightweight and showerproof.
 It plugs in simply alongside your existing telephone and does not affect your WiFi connection.

 How the Contact Care Lifeline Alarm works:

 The ‘Little Red Button’ can be worn around your neck (pendant alarm) or your wrist.
 It is small, shower-proof and easy to press.
-The indented shape of the button, however, makes it difficult to set off accidently.
+The indented shape of the button however, makes it difficult to set off accidently.

 How is the Lifeline Alarm installed?

 You will need a phone socket in the vicinity of an electricity socket (not across a corridor or doorway from each other).
-And details of at least two Emergency Contacts (we are happy to take more).
-These may be neighbours, friends or relatives with a key (or your keysafe code).
+And details of at least two local Emergency Contacts (we are happy to take more).
+These may be neighbours, local friends or relatives with a key (or your keysafe code).

 What if there are any problems?

-We visit every two years to test the lifeline and up-date your information.
 For further information see Frequently Asked Questions.

 Assistive Technology (Telecare)